 In Ohio, egg consumption is particularly important as a significant part of the state's agricultural economy.
-Ohio ranks second in the nation in egg production.
-The sector employs more than 17,000, with an annual payroll exceeding $50 million.
+Ohio is one of the largest egg farming states producing more than 9 billion eggs each year.
+Ohio egg production is responsible for the creation of 12,503 jobs annually and $438 million in earnings.
 Ohio's 30 million laying hens and 10 million pullets (hens too young to lay eggs) further help Ohio's farm economy by consuming millions of bushels of corn and soybean products each year.

 For more egg, chicken and turkey general facts, please click here.